 Professor Yuliya Guseva is the Head of the Fintech and Blockchain Research Program of the Rutgers Center for Corporate Law and Governance.
-Her research and teaching interests are capital markets, securities law, law and economics, financial regulation, international business law, and regulation of cryptoassets.
+Her research and teaching interests are capital markets, securities law, law and economics, financial regulation, fintech, international business law, and regulation of cryptoassets.

 Professor Guseva joined Professor Carol Goforth in coauthoring the second edition of Regulation of Cryptoassets, a textbook which was published by West Academic in May 2022.
 Guseva's work has been selected for presentation at the annual meetings of the American Law and Economics Association, the European Association of Law and Economics, the DC Fintech Week, and other prestigious venues.
 Her recent article was featured as one of the winning papers at the DC Fintech Week 2022.